communitiesuk/funding-service-design-assessment-store/README.md

         docker exec -it <container_id> invoke seed_dev_db

+To avoid the interactive prompt, alternatively the fund-round and application count can be provided as arguments such as:

+        invoke seed_dev_db --fundround COFR2W2 --appcount 1

 ## Unit & Accessibility Testing

 1. Ensure you have a local postgres instance setup and running with a user `postgres` created.